Bremen City State Bremen, Germany Travel Guide

 Fine dining: €80-€150+

-Germany is a schengen country.
+Germany is part of the Schengen Area.
 Admission regulations apply across 27 European countries.

-Travelers from nations like the USA, Canada, UK, Australia, New Zealand, and Japan are visa-exempt for stays up to 90 days within any 180-day time for tourism or business.
+Travelers from nations like the USA, Canada, UK, Australia, New Zealand, and Japan are visa-exempt for a stay of 90 days or less within any 180-day period for tourism or business.
 From mid-2025, an ETIAS authorization will be necessary.

-At least 3 months validity beyond departure, issued within 10 years, 2 blank pages.
+At least 3 months validity beyond departure, issued within 10 years, A couple of blank pages.

 Hotel bookings or host invitation.